-Between Rosetta Stone practice sessions, you’ll want to immerse yourself in the Dutch language.
+Between Rosetta Stone practise sessions, you’ll want to immerse yourself in the Dutch language.
 The Netherlands is a relatively small country in Europe, but what it lacks in size it makes up for in experience.
 And the Dutch certainly put as much passion into engineering incredible food as they do into creating sea walls, like the world-famous stroopwafel.
 Don’t be afraid of this mouthful!
 Learn more about this sweet snack and other delicious bites of Europe.

-Speak and Practice Dutch Daily
+Speak and Practise Dutch Daily

 Everything we do has one very specific goal: to get you speaking confidently.
-Practice makes perfect when learning some of the less intuitive aspects of speaking Dutch.
-We go beyond standard lessons to let you practice whichever way works best for you–whether that’s studying common phrases, reading interesting stories, or talking to our native-speaking tutors.
+Practise makes perfect when learning some of the less intuitive aspects of speaking Dutch.
+We go beyond standard lessons to let you practise whichever way works best for you–whether that’s studying common phrases, reading interesting stories, or talking to our native-speaking tutors.
 And don’t forget to train your ears.
 Rosetta Stone includes Audio Companion that let you take a break from the screen by listening to your lessons.